-- Running or other athletic shoes are designed for forward motion that comes with walking or running.
+- Running or other athletic shoes are designed for the repetitive forward motion of running or walking.

-- A baseline player primarily plays along back line of the court.
+- A baseline player primarily plays along the back line of the court.

-- The type of shoes needed for a baseline player require a lot of lateral support to handle constant sideways motion.
+- The type of shoes needed for a baseline player requires a lateral support.